CERVICAL MYELOPATHY

 Initial Recovery Phase

-The primary goal of the surgery is to halt the progression of the spinal cord injury and prevent permanent disability.
+The primary goal of the surgery is to halt the progression of the Cervical spinal cord injury and prevent permanent disability.
 Early postoperative recovery often focuses on reducing pain and enabling basic movements.
 During the first few weeks post-surgery, you might experience some improvements in hand function and walking.
 However, symptoms like numbness may linger for a while.

 Long-Term Rehabilitation